Condo Reviews D Leedon Condo Review: Too big for its own good?

 - Near MRT

 |Site Area||840,049 sqft||No. of Units||1,715|

 Most people in Singapore would know about the D Leedon condo.
 After all, it has been thrust into the spotlight in so many ways.
-It was, and still is the record amount for an en bloc deal in Singapore, at a staggering $1.3 billion.
-Yes BILLION.
-It was also designed by the award-winning Zaha Hadid Architects.
+It was, and still is, the record amount for an en bloc deal in Singapore, at a staggering $1.3 billion.
+Yes, you’ve read that right – BILLION dollars.
+It was also designed by internationally renowned and award-winning Zaha Hadid Architects.
 Which, sadly, was before Zaha Hadid passed on in 2016.
-And it also offers by far the highest views in the Holland area.
-So it is easy to understand why I have such high expectations of the D Leedon condo.
-It is an interesting project no doubt, and a huge undertaking by Capitaland, even for a company that size.
-The last big project that we visited, the Interlace, left a great impression.
-So let’s see how the D Leedon condo matches up.
+It also offers by far the highest views in the Holland Village area.

 D Leedon Condo Insider Tour

 |Two 50-metre Lap Pools||Dipping Pools||Jacuzzi|

 |Water Gym||Children’s Wet Play Pool||Eco-pond|

 |Reflecting Pools||Tennis Courts||Basketball Court|

 |Dance Studio||Golf Simulator Room||Race Track|